 43 of the 129 starting positions in the Nationwide Series have gone to Sprint Cup regulars this season.

-7 Sprint Cup drivers finished in the Top 10 of the Sam’s Town 300.
+Seven Sprint Cup drivers finished in the top 10 of the Sam’s Town 300.

-3 of 3 races have been won by Sprint Cup regulars.
+Three of three races have been won by Sprint Cup regulars.

-8 of the top 10 drivers in Nationwide Series points are Sprint Cup regulars.
+Eight of the top-10 drivers in Nationwide Series points are Sprint Cup regulars.

 “A great job by the whole Fastenal crew.
 The car was a little bit tighter than we had experienced in practice.
 We spent most of the day freeing it off.
 Brad [Parrott, crew chief] and the boys did a good call with the pit strategy, and that got us definitely a couple of places today.
 It was kind of [strange] to have been out there on used tires while everybody else was on new, but we were further up than we would have been [otherwise] so [it was] a great call by those guys.
 I’m really, really pleased for the whole team.
 Tomorrow is going to be more difficult with our Target Dodge.
 I don’t feel quite so confident about it.” – Dario Franchitti on his career-best stock car performance; ironically, his lack of confidence in the Cup race was backed up by a disappointing 33rd-place finish

 “Well, we got in a wreck, Jamie [Little].” – Tony Stewart after crashing out of the Sam’s Town 300

 Next Up: The Nationwide Series heads to the Atlanta Motor Speedway for the Nicorette 300.
 Coverage begins Saturday at 1:30 p.m.
 ET on ESPN2 and 2 p.m. on PRN.